 You must meet personally with Dr. Gibbs, Dr. Maiullo or Dr. Remillard to go over your essays, discuss your list of referees, and find out what else needs to be done during the spring semester and the summer of 2020.
 You should continue to work on your statement of grant purpose and personal statement during your semester away, and during the summer months.

 The online application officially opens.
 During the months of May and June, you should complete the application to the best of your ability and ask any questions that arise in the process.
 Once you have received the go-ahead from the Fulbright Advisors, register your reference-letterwriters online.

 Order an official transcript from the Registrar’s Office.
 It’s fine if it’s marked “Issued to Student.”
 You will need to upload it with your application.
 The multi-page transcript available on KnowHopePlus is NOT acceptable.
 You must order a transcript from the Registrar’s Office.

 The status of your online application will be checked by the campus Fulbright advisors at this point.
 If your application is radically incomplete at this stage, you will be asked to complete it (or else to drop the process).
 You can still change it after this point, of course, and in fact you are encouraged to work on the application over the summer.

 There will be a series of essay revision deadlines during the summer.
 We will provide those deadlines during the spring semester.

-Submit your preliminary online application
+Complete your preliminary online application